wcm-io-caravan/caravan-rhyme/README.md

 - The `getItemById` function corresponds to the link template with `item` relation, and the parameter annotated with [@TemplateVariable](api-interfaces/src/main/java/io/wcm/caravan/rhyme/api/annotations/TemplateVariable.java) indicates that you must provide an `id` parameter.
 It will be used to expand the link template into the final URL that will be used to retrieve the item resource.
 - A HAL API should allow to discover all available data whenever possible.
 That's why there is also a `getFirstPage` function which allows you to start browsing all available items using the `first` link.

-The return type of these functions are again java interfaces.
+The return type of these functions are again annotated java interfaces.
 They describe the structure and available relations of the linked resources:

 ```java
   @HalApiInterface